Databases and subscription resources available from the library.

-Created specifically for middle-schoolers, Research in Context combines the best of Gale's reference content with age-appropriate videos, newspapers, magazines, primary sources, and much more.
+Created specifically for middle-schoolers, this resource combines the best of Gale's reference content with age-appropriate videos, newspapers, magazines, primary sources, and much more.
 Students will find outstanding support to complete assignments in core subjects including literature, science, social studies, and history.

 Multi-source database provides access to the full text of nursing and allied health journals, plus the wide variety of personal health information sources in InfoTrac's award-winning Health Reference Center.

 Search over 25 of the Gale resources that the library subscribes to from one place.
 Enter a term and find articles from thousands of magazines, journals, and books.